Lai Haraoba in Tripura: Duration

 In Tripura, the Lai Haraoba festival is observed annually, typically spanning a duration of five days.

 On 14 March 2022, a seven-day observance of the Lai Haraoba Festival commenced in the Bamutia block of Tripura.
 The festival was formally inaugurated by Member of parliament Rebati Tripura at the Erendhau Lamden Lairembi Temple (ꯏꯔꯦꯟꯙꯧ ꯂꯝꯗꯦꯟ ꯂꯥꯏꯔꯦꯝꯕꯤ ꯂꯥꯏꯁꯪ) in Bajalghat, located within the jurisdiction of the Bamutia block.
 The event was reported by the Directorate of Information and Cultural Affairs, Government of Tripura.

 Revival

 In January 2012, after nearly 40 years, the Meitei community in Agartala revived the celebration of the Lai Haraoba festival.
-Previously, the festival had been organized by the royal family (Manikya dynasty), but in this instance, it was organized by the local community.
+Previously, the festival had been organised by the royal family (Manikya dynasty), but in this instance, it was organized by the local community.
 The event aimed to preserve cultural traditions and raise awareness of Meitei cultural heritage among the younger generation.
 It was noted that the festival served to promote peace and unity within the community.

 For many participants, this was the first time experiencing the festival in Agartala.
 The celebration provided an opportunity to learn about traditional Meitei culture, with an emphasis on the importance of cultural awareness among youth.
 The revival of the festival contributed to reinforcing cultural identity and fostering a sense of community.